 - 1. Have a minimum 3.9 GPA. - 2.
 Demonstrate active participation and leadership skills. - 3.
-Have a record free of student code of conduct violations. - 4.
-Have clear financial standing.
+Have a record free of student code of conduct violations.

+4. Have a clear financial standing.

-Students will be notified of eligibility during the graduation audit process.
+Students will be notified of eligibility during the graduation audit process via their university-issued email.